Support Athens by Locals!

 Make sure though, to reach its summit.

-From here the sacred rock of the Acropolis and the city of Athens unravel before your eyes.
+From here the sacred rock of the Acropolis and the city of Athens unravel before you.

 It is definitely one of the best views you can get in the Greek capital.

-Made of medium-quality limestone at the base and cryptic marble at the top, Philopappos Hill is also an ideal spot for bouldering and single-pitch sport climbing.
+Made of medium-quality limestone at the base and cryptic marble at the top, Philopappos Hill is also ideal for bouldering and single-pitch sport climbing.

-On the south side of Philopappos Hill, you’ll often see locals honing their skills in climbing.
+On the south side of Philopappos Hill, you’ll often see locals honing their climbing skills.

-However, it is rarely overpacked so if you’re looking for an outdoor activity while visiting Athens, make sure to add Philopappos Hill to your list.
+However, it is rarely overcrowded, so if you’re looking for an outdoor activity while visiting Athens, make sure to add Philopappos Hill to your list.

 Due to its privileged location close to the neighborhoods of Thissio and Monastiraki, Philopappos Hill is easily accessible.